 The administration of each University shall maintain an Official Personnel File for each member of the bargaining unit, which shall be kept in a secure place in the custody of the President.
 Such file shall contain a continuous record of the bargaining unit member’s status as an employee in the bargaining unit at the University and shall be separate from any such record of his/her employment in the University’s Division of Graduate and Continuing Education.
 The Official Personnel File shall contain the following:

-copies of Official Personnel Correspondence and personnel actions concerning the member of the bargaining unit;
+copies of Official Personnel Correspondence and personnel actions, including any written communication pertaining to discipline (as defined in Article I, D), concerning the member of the bargaining unit;

 except as is hereinafter provided, all evaluations of the performance of the member of the bargaining unit made prior to the effective date of this Agreement and made thereafter pursuant to the provisions of Articles VIII, VIII-A or VIII-C hereof; provided only that the record of any student evaluations may be kept in the form of summaries thereof;